Anthony J. Pennings, PhD

 Posted on | November 11, 2014 | No Comments

-Soon the challenges and objectives of the program did capture my imagination and raised a number of questions for me, particularly regarding the roles of artificial intelligence (AI), big data, neural network algorithms, and Natural Language Processing (NLP).
-Neither AI nor NLP held much of my interest in the past as we’ve been seeing it in SF since the sixties with the computer in Star Trek and of course HAL in Stanley Kubrick’s classic 2001 (1968).
-The mouse and drop down menus pioneered by Xerox and Apple proved to be more efficient than voice and the more recent touch user interfaces developed by Apple for the iPad and iPhone is extraordinary “handy” as well.
+Neither AI nor NLP held much of my interest in the past, as we’ve seen it in SF since the sixties with the computer in the Star Trek television series and, of course, HAL in Stanley Kubrick’s classic 2001: A Space Odyssey (1968).
+The mouse and drop-down menus pioneered by Xerox and Apple proved to be more efficient than voice and, the more recent touch user interfaces developed by Apple for the iPad and iPhone are extraordinarily “handy” as well.

-IBM has been working with medical research facilities at the Memorial Sloan-Kettering Cancer Center, Cleveland Clinic and medical insurer WellPoint to enhance their healthcare capabilities.
+IBM has been working with medical research facilities at the Memorial Sloan-Kettering Cancer Center, Cleveland Clinic, and medical insurer WellPoint to enhance their healthcare capabilities.
 More than two million pages of text from medical journals and 1.5 million patient records were given to Watson by Memorial Sloan-Kettering to help it answer natural language questions about cancer treatments.
 IBM has also been working with healthcare insurer WellPoint to use Watson to help doctors make diagnoses based on less testing and more big data analysis to save money and improve diagnostic accuracy.

 © ALL RIGHTS RESERVED